volcengine/verl/docs/examples/config.rst

   - ``contents``: The contents to save in the checkpoint.
 By default, we save model, optimizer and extra information in the checkpoint.
     The extra information includes Rng states currently, FSDP supported lr_scheduler, and Megatron opt_param_scheduler will coming soon.
     We do not store hf_model in checkpoint by default, but we provide a tool in `scripts/model_merge.py` to convert checkpoint format to hf format.
+- ``actor_rollout_ref.rollout.engine_kwargs.vllm``: The configurations of rollout vllm engine, For specific information, please refer to the vllm engine_args page
 **Reference Model**

 Reference model will be enabled when ``actor.use_kl_loss`` or/and ``algorithm.use_kl_in_reward`` is/are True.